All Products

 BatchInput

-BatchInput allows you to add extra inputs when aggregating items.
-The following snippet provides an example on how to use BatchInput:
+BatchInput provides a data set that is used as the input of a single batch.
+BatchInput supports extra inputs in addition to items.
+The following snippet provides an example on how to use BatchInput.

 Type: StateMachine